barotto/test386.asm/README.md

 In case of error the POST code will tell you the test that caused the problem.
 Use the following list for reference:

-POST 0 Basic 16-bit flags, jumps, and shifts tests
+POST 00 Conditional jumps and loops
-POST 1 Quick tests of unsigned 32-bit multiplication and division
+POST 01 Quick tests of unsigned 32-bit multiplication and division
-POST 2 Test of moving a segment register to a 32-bit register
+POST 02 Move segment registers to 16/32-bit registers
-POST 3 Test store, move, scan, and compare string data in real mode
+POST 03 Store, move, scan, and compare string data in real mode
-POST 4 Page directory and a page table setup
+POST 04 Page directory and a page table setup
-POST 5 Protected mode enable
+POST 05 Protected mode enable
-POST A Test the stack
+POST 0A Stack functionality
-POST B Test moving a segment register to a 32-bit memory location
+POST 0B Moving a segment register to a 32-bit memory location
-POST C Test zero and sign-extension
+POST 0C Zero and sign-extension
-POST D Test 16-bit addressing
+POST 0D 16-bit addressing
-POST E Test 32-bit addressing
+POST 0E 32-bit addressing
-POST F Access memory using various addressing modes
+POST 0F Access memory using various addressing modes
-POST 10 Verify string operations
+POST 10 Store, move, scan, and compare string data in protected mode
-POST 11 Verify Page faults
+POST 11 Page faults
-POST 12 Verify Bit Scan operations
+POST 12 Bit Scan operations
-POST 13 Verify Bit Test operations
+POST 13 Bit Test operations
-POST 14 Test double precision shifts
+POST 14 Double precision shifts
 POST EE Series of unverified tests for arithmetical and logical opcodes
 POST FE Testing finished, back to real mode
 POST FF Testing successful